 What is true and fair pricing?

 True pricing gives a complete picture of the economic and sustainability costs of the production and consumption of food products.
-True pricing enables :
+A true price helps:

 - producers to produce as sustainably as possible

-- conscientious consumers to choose the right product
+- conscious consumers to choose the right product

-- governments to stimulate the economy and sustainability transition in the best way
+- government agencies and public bodies to stimulate the economy and transition towards sustainability the right way

-The transition towards a more sustainable production is not without additional costs and risks.
-This costs and risks must be taken into account in pricing.
-True pricing also provides sustainability benefits, for example when the consumer is prepared to pay more for sustainable products.
-The costs, benefits and risks must therefore be shared throughout the chain.
-Too often, however, the primary producers draw the short straw.
-With fair pricing, the costs, benefits and risks are shared equitably.
+The transition to more sustainable production comes with a price.
+Often, there are additional costs and risks involved.
+On the other hand, there are sustainability benefits if the consumer is prepared to pay extra.
+In this case, the costs, benefits, and risks must be distributed across the chain.
+All too often, the primary producers are getting the short end of the stick in that regard.
+With fair pricing, the costs, benefits, and risks are shared equitably.